Substra/substra-backend/README.md

 Do not hesitate to put breakpoints in your code.
 Even with periodic celery tasks and hit the `bug` button for launching your pre configurations.

-You can even access directly to the databases (password is `substrabackend` as described in the beginning of this document):
+You can even access directly to the databases (password is `backend` as described in the beginning of this document):
 ![](assets/database_owkin.png)
 ![](assets/database_owkin_challenges.png)